mar-tina/shadow-render/README.md

 ## Shadow Lib
-A functional web component library that wraps the base HTMLElement class and provides a functional interface to interact with web components inspired by vueJS.
-Aims at providing a simpler interface to interacting with HTMLElement Class
+An experimental functional web component library that wraps the base HTMLElement class and provides a functional interface to interact with web components inspired by vueJS.
+Aims at providing a simpler interface to interacting with HTMLElement Class.

 ##### Why
 > Solves a personal pain point .
-Needed a functional approach to dealing with HTMLElement class and reduce the boiler plate that
-> involved setting up new classes each time to define a new shadowRoot.
+Needed a functional approach to dealing with HTMLElement class and reduce the boiler plate ?> > that involved setting up new classes each time to define a new shadowRoot.

-##### Why wrap the default HTMLElement class instead of building out components independently ?
 > This can be done without needing to wrap the HTMLElement class but the default HTML class comes with some defaults like
 > scoped state .. connectedCallback .. makes development easier.